The Aerospace Corporation: History

 During the 1970s, Aerospace began performing advanced space program analysis and program studies for NASA's development of the Space Transportation System (STS), more commonly known as the Space Shuttle.
 Aerospace also began tests on airborne UHF terminals for the Air Force Satellite Communications System, AFSATCOM.
 In the mid-70s Aerospace assumed general systems engineering and integration responsibility for the Defense Meteorological Satellite Program (DMSP).
 Beginning in 1973, a program office was established to assist the Air Force in the creation of the Global Positioning System (GPS).
 In recognition of their GPS collaboration, Aerospace shared the 1992 Robert J. Collier Trophy, the nation's highest award for aeronautical achievement, "for the most significant development for safe and efficient navigation and surveillance of air and spacecraft since the introduction of radio navigation 50 years ago."

 Throughout the 1980s, Aerospace supported the Inertial Upper Stage (IUS), the Strategic Defense Initiative (SDI), the Milstar and DSCS satellite communication systems, and antisatellite (ASAT) programs.
 They provided planning, design, and evaluation for the Air Force Satellite Control Network (AFSCN) and the Consolidated Space Operations Center at Schriever Air Force Base in Colorado.
 During this same time period, the company also provided systems engineering and integration for launch vehicles, including the Atlas, Titan II, Titan IV, and Delta II.

 In the 1990s, Aerospace participated in the planning and development of system requirements for the Evolved Expendable Launch Vehicle (EELV) program, the next generation of launch vehicles.
 They continued to provide launch vehicle systems engineering for the Atlas II, Delta III, and Titan IVB.
 Satellite program support included Wideband Gapfiller, Space Based Laser, the Ultrahigh-Frequency Follow-On program, and the Global Broadcast Service.
 Throughout the second half of the 90s, the corporation conducted independent assessments for the International Space Station, provided technical support for the Cassini spacecraft, and supported the acquisition of the Space-Based Infrared System (SBIRS) satellite constellation.

 Most recently, The Aerospace Corporation provided further technical assistance to EELV programs including the Atlas V and Delta IV, and supported planning for Space Radar to provide global persistent intelligence, surveillance, and reconnaissance to the Department of Defense.
-Aerospace has been involved in the analysis of concept designs for the Space Tracking and Surveillance System (SSTS).
-Aerospace plays an integral role in the development of the Advanced Extremely High Frequency (AEHF) program that will replace the Milstar system.
-Another system that Aerospace was supporting is the Transformational Satellite Communications System MILSATCOM architecture to link military and reconnaissance communication networks.
+Aerospace has been involved in analysing concept designs for the Space Tracking and Surveillance System (SSTS).
+Aerospace plays an integral role in developing the Advanced Extremely High Frequency (AEHF) program, which will replace the Milstar system.
+Aerospace also supported the Transformational Satellite Communications System MILSATCOM architecture to link military and reconnaissance communication networks.
 However, it was canceled per the recommendations of Defense Secretary Robert M. Gates due to DoD budgetary constraints.
 Aerospace remains a significant partner in the continuing evolution of the GPS system.
-Aerospace has been playing a leading role in the planning and acquisition of Geostationary Operational Environmental Satellite for the National Oceanic and Atmospheric Administration.
+Aerospace has played a leading role in planning and acquiring Geostationary Operational Environmental Satellite for the National Oceanic and Atmospheric Administration.
 In 2005, Aerospace supported the Air Force Affordable Responsive Spacelift (ARES) launch system demonstration program.